 Naturally, the starting point for anyone travelling to Iceland is Reykjavik, Iceland’s capital and biggest city.
 Reykjavik is renowned for its natural beauty on all fronts, rich culture, and fascinating history; a city of bold contrasts and the heart of Iceland’s arts and culture.
-There’s something for every traveller in the city, from exploring the theatres, museums and galleries, to swimming, enjoying the many restaurants, bars and cafes.
+There’s something for every traveller in the city, from exploring the theatres, museums and galleries, to swimming, and enjoying the many restaurants, bars and cafes.

 Keflavik airport is the main hub for international transport, and it’s only 50 km away from Reykjavik.
 From the airport, you have two ways to get to the capital city; taking a taxi or the bus.
-Taking a taxi is a fast and convenient way to get from Keflavik airport to Reykjavik, but a bus is a cheaper option, whilst you can choose between the public bus or a private bus.Welcome Pickups offers meet and greet services and a friendly introduction to Reykjavik at the same price as a regular taxi.
+Taking a taxi is a fast and convenient way to get from Keflavik Airport to Reykjavik, but a bus is a cheaper option, whilst you can choose between the public bus or a private bus.Welcome Pickups offers meet and greet services and a friendly introduction to Reykjavik at the same price as a regular taxi.
 Click here to see the cost.